SUNY Broome DENTAL HYGIENE CLINIC INFORMATION

 After completing your examination the dentist will authorize necessary x-rays.

 If you are a new patient, then x-rays will help develop baseline information.
 If you are a recall patient then x-rays may help to assess new disease.

 If a previous dental office has any radiographs of you, a copy may be requested.
 You may ask your dentist to send copies of your x-rays.

 Broome Community College Dental Hygiene Department Policy on Radiation reduces the radiation to the patient to As Low As Reasonably Achievable.
 This is known as the ALARA Concept and includes:

-Download BCC's DH Department Radiographic Retake Policy (PDF, 77KB).
+Download SUNY's DH Department Radiographic Retake Policy (PDF, 77KB).